Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/4-Editor_Guide/5-data_quality_toolkit.md

 **Problem:** The minimum elevation ([minimumElevationInMeters](https://dwc.tdwg.org/terms/#dwc:minimumElevationInMeters)) has a greater value than the maximum elevation ([maximumElevationInMeters](https://dwc.tdwg.org/terms/#dwc:maximumElevationInMeters)).

 **Solution:** This problem cannot be identified using Symbiota portal tools.
-To locate records with this issue, download your data from the [public search page](/docs/User_Guide/Downloading/download_data), as a [backup file](/docs/Collection_Manager_Guide/Downloading/downloading_copy), or using the [exporter tool](/docs/Collection_Manager_Guide/Downloading/downloading_subset).
+To locate records with this issue, download your data from the [public search page](/docs/User_Guide/Downloading/download_data), as a [backup file](/docs/Collection_Manager_Guide/Downloading/downloading_copy), or [export from the Record Search Form](/docs/Collection_Manager_Guide/Downloading/downloading_subset).
 You can then use a spreadsheet program to compare the minimumElevationInMeters to the maximumElevationInMeters field.

 #### Mismatched Country and CountryCode Values

 **Problem:** The provided value for country and countryCode do not match.

 **Solution:** This problem cannot be identified using Symbiota portal tools.
-To locate records with this issue, download your data from the [public search page](/docs/User_Guide/Downloading/download_data), as a [backup file](/docs/Collection_Manager_Guide/Downloading/downloading_copy), or using the [exporter tool](/docs/Collection_Manager_Guide/Downloading/downloading_subset).
+To locate records with this issue, download your data from the [public search page](/docs/User_Guide/Downloading/download_data), as a [backup file](/docs/Collection_Manager_Guide/Downloading/downloading_copy), or [export from the Record Search Form](/docs/Collection_Manager_Guide/Downloading/downloading_subset).
 You can then use a spreadsheet program to compare the unique combinations of country and countryCode to look for deviations (see Excel instructions [here](https://www.idigbio.org/wiki/index.php/Excel_Data_Quality_Toolkit#Mismatched_Country_and_CountryCode_Values)).

 #### Missing Geodetic Datum